Resigning from your job

 Do you need to recruit a new member of your team?

 Start planning your recruitment needs as soon as possible.
 In the meanwhile, use Manager Self Service to ensure that all reportees are assigned to a temporary nominated manager so that annual leave and sickness records can be maintained.

-Redundancy & redeployment
+Redundancy and redeployment

-If you are leaving due to redundancy please refer to our redundancy procedure.
+If you are leaving due to redundancy, please refer to our redundancy procedure.

 End of fixed-term contract

 If you are employed on a fixed-term contract which is ending, please refer to our end of fixed-term contract process.